Luther C. Carter

+Biography

-Carter was born in Bethel in Massachusetts' District of Maine on February 25, 1805, the son of Dr. Timothy Carter and Frances "Fanny" (Freeland) Carter.
-He was educated in Maine, and a business and mercantile career in Saco.
+Carter was born in Bethel in Massachusetts' District of Maine on February 25, 1805, a son of Dr. Timothy Carter and Frances "Fanny" (Freeland) Carter.
+He was educated in Maine, and pursued a business and mercantile career in Saco.
 At age 20, he moved to New York City, where he continued his business career and served as president of the Market Savings Bank.

 In addition to his business career, Carter served as a member of the Board of Education of New York City for several years beginning in 1853.
 He later moved to Long Island City, where he lived in semi-retirement as a gentleman farmer.

-Carter was elected as a Republican to the Thirty-sixth Congress (March 4, 1859 – March 3, 1861).
-He served as chairman of the Committee on the District of Columbia (Thirty-sixth Congress).
-He was an unsuccessful candidate for reelection in 1860 to the Thirty-seventh Congress.
+Carter was elected as a Republican to the 36th Congress (March 4, 1859 – March 3, 1861).
+During his term, Carter served as chairman of the Committee on the District of Columbia.
+He was an unsuccessful candidate for reelection in 1860 to the 37th Congress.

-Death and burial

-He died in New York City January 3, 1875.
+Carter died in New York City January 3, 1875.
 He was interred in Brooklyn's Green-Wood Cemetery, Section 113, Lot 18623.

 Family

 On September 29, 1829, Carter married Mary L. Converse (d.
 1882) of Palmer, Massachusetts.
+They were the parents of 10 children, three of whom lived to adulthood.
 Carter's siblings included Timothy J. Carter, who also served in Congress.